mercari/tfnotify/README.md

 `{{ .Body }}` | The entire of Terraform execution result `{{ .Link }}` | The link of the build page on CI

+On GitHub, tfnotify can also put a warning message if the plan result contains resource deletion (optional).

 #### Template Examples

 <details>